 If you happen to learn GraphQL you can also get benefit from these tutorials and courses and if you happen to be a GraphQL expert, maybe you can advise if I am in the right direction or not.

 You can also suggest some of the great GraphQL resources which are not mentioned in this list and I should look.

-Anyway, before I go into which courses and tutorials to learn GraphQL in 2020, let me give you a brief overview of What is GraphQL and why should a web developer learn GraphQL.
+Anyway, before I go into which courses and tutorials to learn GraphQL now, let me give you a brief overview of What is GraphQL and why should a web developer learn GraphQL.

 The GraphQL is nothing but a query language from

 Facebook which aims to solve pertinent problems with REST APIs like a

 lot of endpoints, under-fetching, and over-fetching of data, and

 It provides a wrapper around APIs which makes it easier from front-end to use a single endpoint to get all the things they need.

 For, example Github’s REST API for user data, https://api.github.com/users/